Capabilities

 Best Practices

-Signing every vendor contract at the parent level
+Signing vendor contracts at the parent level when an operating entity is the proper contracting party